SioKCronin/website/content/ai_notes/software_engineering/github_take_home.md

 also orchestrate their deployment of Docker containers with Kubernetes (combined with Mesos in their in-house system, PaaSTA).

-Yelp sees an average of 32 million unique visitors a month on their mobile app.
+Yelp sees an average of 100 million unique mobile users a month.
 If we estimate that 20% of Yelp's users stay logged into the app, these means there are approximately 26 million users who log in through the app each month.
 If we assume the distribution of log ins is constant across the entire day, that would mean an average of 10 logins/second.
 While Yelp is used globally, the lioshare